 DIY Bridal Shower Chair Sashes

 It looks like my chairs are…going to the chapel, and they’re…gonna get ma-a-a-rried!

 DIY Pom-Poms and Paper Flowers

-Bridal Shower Photo Props and Frames
+DIY Wedding Shower Photo Props and Frames

 To me, that means photo props!
-I found this adorable photo prop set that I could print and cut on my own.
-I placed these in my favorite mini cart and added some “just married” cans for kicks.
+I found an adorable photo prop set that I could print and cut on my own.
+I then placed these in my favorite mini cart and added some “just married” cans for kicks.

 I designed it in Photoshop using the same graphics as my bridal advice cards and then sent it off to a print shop.
 The giant print came back on foam board, and I cut out the hole in the middle using a craft knife.

 DIY Bridal Shower Favors